jcstroud79/jcstroud79/README.md

 <a href="https://www.linkedin.com/in/joshua-c-stroud"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a cybersecurity enthusiast with a passion for cybersecurity governance, risk management, and compliance auditing.
+I have over 25 years of combined experience in IT support, network and system administration, and cross-functional cybersecurity disciplines.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, specifically roles dealing with governance, risk, and compliance (GRC).

 ## Skills